-Courtesy of Discover HKYou’ve no doubt seen photos of the former Kowloon Walled City, originally a military outpost built by the Qing government of Imperial China that in modern times became a crime-ridden, largely lawless settlement for many years.
-It was demolished in the early 1990s, and in its place, a park was built.
+You’ve no doubt seen photos of the former Kowloon Walled City, originally a military outpost built by the Qing government of Imperial China that in modern times became a crime-ridden, largely lawless settlement for many years.
+It was demolished in the early 1990s, and a park was built in its place.
 Many historical features remain, like the South Gate and the Walled City’s yamen structure, featuring columns and walls with tiled roofs that marked the entrance to the settlement.
-The park is open to the public free of charge seven days a week.
+The park is open to the public free of charge, seven days a week.

 Kam Shan Country Park

 The beautiful Kam Shan Country Park in Sha Tin features picturesque hiking trails and fresh air (a rarity in Hong Kong), but the best part is its abundance of wild monkeys who roam the grounds with abandon.
 It’s hard to imagine such a scene in a concrete jungle like Hong Kong, and if you love everything nature has to offer, you should stop by.
 Be aware that under Hong Kong law, hunting or “willingly disturbing” wild animals can land you a fine of HK$100,000 and a year in prison.

 If you think it’s strange for us to tell you to go to an information centre, hear us out.
 The rooftop garden at IFC is free to the public (see below), though did you know that the Hong Kong Monetary Authority – located on the 55th floor of the same building – has an observation deck that has an even better view?
 Alongside an exhibition detailing the history of banking in Hong Kong, alongside an unobstructed view of the harbour and beyond.
 And, of course, admission is free.